WilliamWatts-dev/SEED/Mini_Project/README.md

 - Detect a marker in the image.
 - Continuously display the image with the marker's position.
 - Show wheel status on an LCD using threading.
-- Send position to Arduino.
+- Send position to Arduino via IC2 transfer.
 - Turn robot's wheels accordingly to represent marker's current quadrant

 ## Files